haingo-raz/PHP-itinerary-generator/README.md

 1. Put the directory inside xampp/htdocs or any folder you configured your web server with

-1. Create a database entitled **myholiday** and run the queries from the [database dump](https://github.com/haingo-raz/MyHoliday-Itinerary-Generator/tree/master/database%20dump) to create and populate the tables with sample data.
+1. Create a database entitled **myholiday** and run the queries from the [database dump](https://github.com/haingo-raz/PHP-itinerary-generator/tree/master/database%20dump) to create and populate the tables with a sample data.

 1. Run Apache and MySQL on XAMPP